Prepare for the Federal Air Marshal Test With Accurate Practice

 • Multiple-Choice, Best Answer Format – In this section of the Logic test, assume that the facts in the scenario presented are completely true.
 Most questions require a recall of passage details, analysis, summary, or conclusions drawn from the given scenario.
 Some questions ask for the selection of the alternative that contains the best course of action to take in response to the passage.
 Other questions involve the sequencing or grouping of events, people, or objects.

-Expect to encounter a multiple-choice format.
+Expect to encounter a multiple-choice format in this section of the Federal Air Marshal Test.
 The test involves a wide range of language topics, including grammar, syntax, sentence and paragraph structure, usage, punctuation, spelling, verb tense, verb-noun coordination, and capitalization.

 There are three types of questions on the Writing Test: